CollegeBoreal/INF1048-202-19E-01/M.Manning/chapter9/docs/theme.md

    * When asked:

 ```
 ?
-Which Nebular theme do you want to use: dark
+Which Nebular theme do you want to use: default
 ?
 Use customizable scss themes?
 No
 ?
 Set up browser animations for Nebular?
 No
 ```